mbovel/itp-project/report.md

 To prove these three cases, we use the `union_correct` and `union_mono` lemmas.

-The `union_mono` lemma states that if two elements are equivalent in a liste `ds`, then they stay equivalent in the list `union ds w z`, for any `w` and `z`.
-Said otherwise, adding an equivalence cannot split existing equivalence classes, but only merge them—union is monotonic with respect to equivalence.
+The `union_mono` lemma states that if two elements are equivalent in a list `ds`, then they stay equivalent in the list `union ds w z`, for any `w` and `z`.
+Said otherwise, adding an equivalence cannot split existing equivalence classes, but only merges them—union is monotonic with respect to equivalence.

 To prove this lemma, we distinguish two cases: either the representatives of `x` and `z` are the same in `ds`, in which case both `x` and `y` will have the same representative in `union ds w z`, or they are different, in which case the representatives of `x` and `y` will not change in `union ds w z`.